SLanberg/TokenGuard/front-end/README.md

 - The application provides a Sign-Up form where users can input their Telegram ID which is arbitrary in this version of the app and Password.
-- Upon submitting the form, an automatically generated token is displayed in a box.
+- Upon submitting the form, an automatically generated token hashed by sha256 is displayed in a box.
-- Users are prompted to copy and paste this token to a secure location.
+- Users are prompted to copy and paste this token to a secure location inside their notes.
 - Validation of the fields.

 ### 2. Copy Icon Functionality:

 - Implemented an icon functionality that allows users to copy the following data:
-  - Telegram ID (string)
+  - Telegram ID (number)
   - Password (string)
   - Token (string) - automatically generated
   - Creation Timestamp (Date)